vector2dggs

 Output is in the Apache Parquet format, a directory with one file per partition.

-For a quick view of your output, you can read Apache Parquet with pandas, and then use h3-pandas and geopandas to convert this into a GeoPackage or GeoParquet for visualisation in a desktop GIS, such as QGIS.
+For a quick view of your output, you can read Apache Parquet with pandas, and then use tools like h3-pandas and geopandas to convert this into a GeoPackage or GeoParquet for visualisation in a desktop GIS, such as QGIS.
 The Apache Parquet output is indexed by an ID column (which you can specify), so it should be ready for two intended use-cases:

 - Joining attribute data from the original feature-level data onto computer DGGS cells.

-- Joining other data to this output on the H3 cell ID.
-(The output has a column like `h3_\d{2}`, e.g. `h3_09` or `h3_12` according to the target resolution.)
+- Joining other data to this output on the DGGS cell ID.
+(The output has a column like `{dggs}_\d`, e.g. `h3_09` or `h3_12` according to the target resolution, zero-padded to account for the maximum resolution of the DGGS)

 Geoparquet output (hexagon boundaries):